apache/incubator-graphar/README.rst

 To achieve this, GraphAr provides:

 - The Graph Archive(GAR) file format: a standardized system-independent file format for storing graph data
-- Libraries: a set of libraries for reading and writing or transforming GAR files
+- Libraries: a set of libraries for reading, writing and transforming GAR files

 By using GraphAr, you can:

 - Store and persist your graph data in a system-independent way with the GAR file format
 - Easily access and generate GAR files using the libraries
-- Use the Apache Spark library to quickly manipulate and transform your GAR files
+- Utilize Apache Spark to quickly manipulate and transform your GAR files

 The GAR File Format
 -------------------